“It’ll be lonely this Christmas, without you to hold, it’ll be lonely this Christmas, lonely and cold…”

 Many older people, especially those who have lost their partner or live in isolated locations, cope with loneliness all year round.
 Yet that loneliness and the despondency it brings can be far more pronounced at Christmas time.

 Memories of happy family Christmases in the past or the media portrayal of people enjoying Christmas together can all amplify negative feelings for those who are now alone and lonely.
-In a recent survey by older people’s charity Independent Age, almost two-fifths (39%) of those surveyed said being on their own for special events like Christmas was the top trigger for loneliness.
+In a survey by older people’s charity Independent Age, almost two-fifths (39%) of those surveyed said being on their own for special events like Christmas was the top trigger for loneliness.
 In addition, more than a quarter (27%) said seeing other people socialising with family and friends triggered those feelings.

 On a more personal level you might know a relative or a neighbour who will be spending Christmas on their own.
 Why not invite them to share in some of your Christmas celebrations?
 It could be the most significant gift you give to anyone this Christmas.

 According to the Independent Age Survey, more than a third (35%) of over-75s in the UK say they feel unable to control their feelings of loneliness – that equates to more than 1.8 million people.
-Worryingly, the survey also found that around one in seven older people (15%) didn’t know what to do the help them feel better when loneliness strikes.
+Worryingly, the survey also found that around one in seven older people (15%) didn’t know what to do the help themselves feel better when loneliness strikes.

 To help address that problem, Independent Age has produced a free advice guide called “If you’re feeling lonely: How to stay connected in older age”.
 It is designed to help people recognise why they might feel lonely, and that feelings of loneliness needn’t be out of their control or last indefinitely.
 Crucially, the guide includes advice from other older people about what works for them when they are feeling lonely.